Kingda Ka: Addition of Zumanjaro

 On August 29, 2013, Six Flags Great Adventure officially announced Zumanjaro: Drop of Doom for the 2014 season.
-The new attraction was attached to the Kingda Ka coaster.
-The drop tower features three gondolas integrated into the existing structure which was also built by Intamin.
-Kingda Ka closed at the start of the 2014 season in order to construct Zumanjaro: Drop of Doom on to Kingda Ka.
-Kingda Ka reopened on weekends on Memorial Day Weekend and fully reopened when Zumanjaro: Drop of Doom was completed on July 4, 2014.
+The drop tower features three gondolas integrated into the existing structure of Kingda Ka which was also built by Intamin.
+Kingda Ka closed at the start of the 2014 season in order to begin construction, reopened on weekends on starting Memorial Day, and fully reopened when Zumanjaro was completed on July 4, 2014.